 These 10 Best Things to do in Luang Prabang attractions are listed in no particular order, some are free, while for others there may be a small entrance fee.

-Please note this is our personal list of the 10 Best Things to do in Luang Prabang, which will change depending on the seasons and events and is by no means exhaustive.
+Please note this is a personal list from the Mekong Kayak’s team of the 10 Best Things to do in Luang Prabang, which will change depending on the seasons and events and is by no means exhaustive.

 1. Rise early and see the Tak Bat, the early morning monk procession as they walk barefoot around the city seeking alms